lbl-srg/soep/doc-design/source/automatedDocAstTool.rst

 - changes to `equation` or `algorithm` sections of code
 - changes to some models/blocks/functions may be completely ignored if, by convention, we deem certain paths as "not directly consumable" by OpenStudio.
-  For example, we may wish to not consume paths under a `BaseClasses`, `Examples`, or `Functions` designation.
+  For example, we may wish to not consume classes in the packages `BaseClasses`, `Examples` and `Validations`.

 To summarize, the creation of or changes to the "public API" (public parameters, variables, subcomponents, connectors) of models, blocks, or